huggingface/hub-docs/docs/hub/datasets-image.md

 This guide will show you how to configure your dataset repository with image files.
 You can find accompanying examples of repositories in this [Image datasets examples collection](https://huggingface.co/collections/datasets-examples/image-dataset-6568e7cf28639db76eb92d65).

 A dataset with a supported structure and [file formats](./datasets-adding#file-formats) automatically has a Dataset Viewer on its page on the Hub.
-Any additional information about your dataset - such as captioning or object detection - is automatically loaded as long as you include this information in a metadata file (`metadata.csv`/`metadata.jsonl`).
+Any additional information about your dataset - such as captions or bounding boxes for object detection - is automatically loaded as long as you include this information in a metadata file (`metadata.csv`/`metadata.jsonl`).

 ## Only images